 Recommended read – watch – listen: The Opposite of Fate a biography by Amy Tan – Raise the Red Lantern by Zhang Yimou– The ‘Invisibilia’ podcast.

 Curious about: East Asian art and culture generally.
 Also how we, as a society, can capture contemporary life today.
 How do we make diverse cultures and experiences less abstract to others?

-Personal Quirk: My obsession with colourful vintage dresses and the rare slip into a VERY northern Californian accent.
+Personal Quirk: My obsession with colourful vintage dresses and a penchant for growing my own vegetables.